Back to Reference

 Nowadays, most foundation models have become multimodal.
 For instance, ChatGPT doesn't only respond to text prompts, but can also recognize information from images.

+You can also consider some text-to-image generation tools as multimodal AI models.
 Why is this model helpful?
 Because it can generate even better results and help you get the best possible answer.

 Decision trees

 Decision trees are flow charts that split the data into subsets based on the answer to a previous question.
 Think of them as a tree.
 Each node represents a decision based on a feature, while a branch represents the outcome of that decision.
-Then, at the end of the branch, you have a leaf with the final result.

 For instance, most spam detectors use decision trees to figure out whether an email is spam or not.
 They peruse the email and, if they identify multiple 'no-no' keywords, they'll classify it as spam.